 Nick Jensen continued on the topic of accessibility and ease of use:

 “Facebook sales are generally fast and easy to set up.
 The personal messaging system goes a long way in the negotiating process, where sites like DBA and GulOgGratis are somewhat behind.
 We’re used to Facebook being such an integrated part of our daily lives, so a sales platform here just seems to integrate better.”

 This is a point that was brought up over and over again.
-Not only do people seem to believe trading over Facebook is faster and easier, the ability to make quick arrangements and negotiate over chat leaves both sellers and buyers with a feeling of having made a good deal.
+Not only do people seem to believe trading over Facebook is faster and easier, but the ability to make quick arrangements and negotiate over chat also leaves sellers and buyers feeling like having made a good deal.
 On a side note, several people admitted to be doing more spontaneous shopping on Facebook compared to other classifieds sites where ads are more clearly categorized.

 Transparency and Trust

 Even though Facebook doesn’t allow you to see a seller’s reputation and ratings, you can see something that’s way more important: the actual person and its network.
 This creates a sense of transparency and it’s easy to believe that you almost know the other person, just by looking at their profile.